Girls Weekend: Fredericksburg Wine Tour

 Where to Eat

 The perfect to place to end a day of wine tours: Otto’s German Bistro!
 Otto’s was within walking distance of our drop off from the 290 Wine Shuttle, and after a day of drinking was exactly what (and where) we needed it to be!
 If you can plan for it, I highly recommend reservations.
-But my more important recommendation is to get the Duck Schnitzel (pictured above)!
+I have twice now waited over an hour and a half to eat here… But my more important recommendation is to get the Duck Schnitzel (pictured above)!
 Delicious hand-breaded duck breast with duck cracklins and apple mustard lyonnaise sauce served on yummy spätzle!
 Also pictured are the Old Fashions the bestie and I were working on before our meal.

 Where to Stay

 There are so many cute places to stay in Fredericksburg, and you should definitely check out Airbnb!
 Our Airbnb had one bedroom, a pretty comfortable sleeper sofa and an air mattress.
-Sign up by clicking here and get $40 off your booking AND $15 to put towards a $50 “experience”!
+If you’re looking for a hotel, see all the hotel options on Hotels.com.

 Hi friends!
 This is one post of my Girls Weekend blog series!
 Be sure to check out all the great blogs I will post to help plan your own girls weekend!
 Also, don’t be shy!
 Let me know if you’ve visited one of these wineries on your Fredericksburg wine tour!